robert-lindsey/WCRP/README.md

     ./bin/find_skills --datafile dataset.txt --savefile sampled_skills.txt --num_iterations 3000 --burn 1000

 will run the Gibbs sampler on the data in dataset.txt for 3000 iterations and discard the first 1000 iterations as burn-in.
-It'll produce the text file sampled_skills.txt which will 2000 lines (one per post burn-in iteration).
+It'll produce the text file sampled_skills.txt which will have 2000 lines (one per post burn-in iteration).
 The goal of the MCMC algorithm is to draw samples from a probability distribution over skill assignments conditioned on the observed student data.
 Each line in skills.txt is a sample from that distribution.